LukaGaganidze/personal-blog/README.md

 ## Features

-- **Personal Blog**: Explore my blog posts where I share my thoughts, experiences, and insights.
+- **Personal Blog**: My blog posts where I share my thoughts, experiences, and insights.

-- **Life Updates**: Discover what's currently happening in my life and stay connected.
+- **Life Updates**: What's currently happening in my life.

-- **Interests**: Learn about my hobbies, interests, and the things that drive me.
+- **Interests**: My hobbies, interests, and the things that drive me.

 - **Projects**: Check out the various projects I'm working on, from web development to other creative endeavors.